Do the Digit Insurance

 1. Toe Stretch Pose

-Step 1: First, start by padding your knees with a cushion or a folded blanket.
+Step 1: Start by padding your knees with a cushion or folded blanket.

-Step 2: Then, sit carefully on your heels, keeping your feet together.
+Step 2: Sit carefully on your heels, keeping your feet together.
 Try to bring the weight forward and push your toes under it gently.

-Step 3: Bring back your weight on your feet again and hold this posture for about 5 minutes.
+Step 3: Return your weight to your feet and hold this posture for about 5 minutes.

 Step 4: Exit from this pose by bringing the weight forward and releasing your toes.